AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/sweepstakes/publish-a-sweepstakes.md

 # Publish a Sweepstakes {#publish-a-sweepstakes}

-After you&nbsp; [create a sweepstakes](create-sweepstakes.md), you can publish it on your Marketo landing pages, on your website, and your Facebook.
+After you  [create a sweepstakes](create-sweepstakes.md), you can publish it on your Marketo landing pages, on your website, and your Facebook.

 >[!NOTE]
 >